Where can I find my premium rate statements?

 *In rare circumstances risk band movement may result in a rate change lower or greater than the approximate percentage indicated.
 Please see the FAQs on risk bands and approximate yearly percentage increases.

-During the next three years projected increases related to your class and/or individual risk and experience will not be applied and your rate will be capped at or below your 2021 rate.
-Any projected decreases related to lower risk and/or experience will be applied to your account in 2022-2024.
+During the next two years, projected increases related to your class and/or individual risk and experience will not be applied and your rate will be capped at or below your previous year’s premium rate.
+Any projected decreases related to lower risk and/or experience will be applied to your account in 2023 and 2024.

 Starting in 2030, our policies for premium rate setting under our rate-setting model introduced in 2020 will be fully in effect.
 Non-profit organizations with projected premium rate increases or decreases will see their rates move up or down a maximum of three risk bands from their prior year risk band (approximately 15 per cent),* until they reach their projected premium rate.